PUBG: NEW STATE, Full-Funnel Launch Strategy for a Global Release

-The central challenge wasn't just launching a new game — it was convincing an existing PUBG fanbase that this was worth their time, without cannibalising PUBG Mobile's audience.
+The central challenge wasn't launching a new game so much as convincing an existing PUBG fanbase that this was worth their time, without cannibalising PUBG Mobile's audience.
 I led the content strategy and creative direction for a full-funnel global launch, from worldbuilding teasers to post-launch update content.

 PUBG: NEW STATE had a problem that most game launches don't: it was competing with itself.
 PUBG Mobile already had a massive, loyal global audience.
 Launching a new title under the same IP meant every piece of content had to answer the same unspoken question from existing players: 'Why should I leave the game I already love?'

-The objective was to build a content strategy that clearly positioned NEW STATE as the next evolution — not a replacement, not a spin-off — while simultaneously reaching completely new audiences across different continents on launch day.
+The objective was to build a content strategy that clearly positioned NEW STATE as the next evolution, not a replacement and not a spin-off, while simultaneously reaching completely new audiences across different continents on launch day.

 The strategy was built around three sequenced phases, each with a distinct job to do.

-Differentiation through specifics: The core NEW STATE upgrades — advanced movement, vehicle physics, futuristic world design, improved combat — were translated into concrete user-facing messages rather than feature lists.
+Differentiation through specifics: The core NEW STATE upgrades, including advanced movement, vehicle physics, futuristic world design, and improved combat, were translated into concrete user-facing messages rather than feature lists.
 The goal was to give existing PUBG Mobile players specific reasons to understand what was different, not just that something was different.

-Global influencer architecture: The influencer plan was structured regionally — US, EU, and APAC — because player expectations and content consumption patterns differ significantly across these regions.
+Global influencer architecture: The influencer plan was structured regionally across US, EU, and APAC, because player expectations and content consumption patterns differ significantly across these regions.
 Creator selection and briefing were tailored to each market rather than run as a single global campaign.

 Content was structured across three phases, each with different goals and audiences.